 In May 2008 Dr. Lett was invited to the first Lett Biology Graduate Student Symposium where we were able to formally recognize and honor his contributions to the department with a plaque presented to him during the luncheon.

 About Dr. Patrick Lett

 Dr. Patrick Lett received a B.Sc. in Biology and Mathematics from the University of Guelph, and subsequently a Ph.D. in Biology at Dalhousie in 1979.
 In May of 1992, Dr. Lett was also awarded an honorary Doctorate of Law from Dalhousie.
 Dr. Lett has been active in Biology, Finance, and Applied Mathematics.

-In 1992, Dr. Lett set up the Patrick F. Lett Graduate Students Assistance Bursary to provide additional funding for biology graduate students.
+In 1992, Dr. Lett established the Patrick F. Lett Graduate Students Assistance Bursary to provide further funding opportunities for biology graduate students.
 Its purpose is to assist biology graduate students in financial need either in emergency situations or with the loss of previous sources of support.
 Awarded bursaries can be used to support the student's research, living expenses, tuition, books, lodging and travel that relates to his or her research.
 The criterion is need.
 Application forms and guidelines are emailed to all graduate students several times a year and are available in the Biology Department Main Office.
-Many graduate students in our department have completed their degree thanks to his support.
+Many graduate students in our department have completed their degree thanks to Dr. Lett’s generous support.